Cyber-Incident-Monitor/TraCINg-Server/README.md

 systems (IDS) and similar software.

 This product includes GeoLite data created by MaxMind, available from http://maxmind.com/.
-This Project was inspired by but is not based on [the Honeymap Project](http://map.honeycloud.net/).

 ## Features ##
 This server consists internally of two servers: A HTTPS server receiving sensor data